Zygentoma

 Zygentoma are an order in the class Insecta, and consist of about 550 known species.
-The Zygentoma include the so-called silverfish or fishmoths, and the firebrats.
+The Zygentoma include the silverfishes or fishmoths, and the firebrats.
 A conspicuous feature of the order are the three long caudal filaments.
 The two lateral filaments are cerci, and the medial one is an epiproct or appendix dorsalis.
 In this they resemble the Archaeognatha, although the cerci of Zygentoma, unlike in the latter order, are nearly as long as the epiproct.

 Until the late twentieth century the Zygentoma were regarded as a suborder of the Thysanura, until it was recognized that the order Thysanura was paraphyletic, thus raising the two suborders to the status of independent monophyletic orders, with Archaeognatha as sister group to the Dicondylia, including the Zygentoma.

 Etymology

-The name "Zygentoma" is derived from the Greek ζυγόν (zygón), in context meaning "yoke" or "bridge"; and ἔντομα (entoma), "insects", literally "cut into" because of the segmented anatomy of typical insects.
+The name "Zygentoma" is derived from the Greek ζυγόν (zygón), in context meaning "yoke" or "bridge"; and ἔντομα (entoma), "insects" (literally meaning "cut into", in reference to the segmented anatomy of typical insects).
 The idea behind the name was that the taxon formed a notional link between the Pterygota and the Apterygota.
-This view is now totally obsolete, but the phylogeny of the Insecta was in its infancy in the late 19th and early 20th century, and the name was firmly established by the time that more sophisticated views were developed.
+This view of the taxon as a link is now totally obsolete, but the phylogeny of the Insecta was in its infancy in the late 19th and early 20th centuries, and the name was firmly established by the time that more sophisticated views were developed.